 - ease off the accelerator and do not brake harshly

 - hold the steering wheel firmly with both hands, and

 - ease the wheels back on to the bitumen surface, being careful of the raised step between the soft edge of the road and the bitumen surface, because this can cause the steering wheel to be wrenched out of your hand.

 Modern cars are fitted with safety technologies such as electronic stability control (ESC), which can significantly prevent crashes involving running off the road and/or skidding.
 ESC helps drivers maintain control over their vehicle, particularly in emergency situations and on wet, icy or unsealed roads.
 It detects instability and oversteering and stabilises the vehicle by automatically applying brakes to individual wheels.
-Vehicles fitted with ESC can reduce rollover and left road crashes by up to 90%.

 Turning at an intersection crashes